Cyber Security Awareness

-For security reasons, there is no way for Núna to provide you with your passwords.
+For security reasons, there is no way for Núna to provide you with any of your passwords.
 As noted in Section 5 of Núna’s Terms of Service (TOS), Núna cannot recover any of your passwords from our systems.
 Ever.
+It is not possible.

 2. FTP/SFTP Access

 It is difficult to believe given all the security breaches we hear about these days, yet far too many providers still allow users to access their website files via the insecure File Transfer Protocol (FTP) method.
 All of the data sent between the user and the remote computer, including username and password, ARE SENT IN CLEARTEXT OR WITHOUT ENCRYPTION OF ANY KIND.

 Núna utilizes SSH File Transfer Protocol, also known as Secure File Transfer Protocol, (SFTP).
 This encrypts ALL communications between the user and server.

 Phishing is a type of scam where someone attempts to obtain sensitive information from you, usually under false pretenses.
 The most common phishing attempts arrive via email and almost always contain an urgent message directing the user to take some action now, e.g., log into your account and check or change some information, enter your credit card details, etc. Many also include a colorful logo in an attempt to reassure users the request is legitimate.
 It is almost not certainly a legitimate request.

 Some scammers go as far as recreating the look of a legitimate company’s website.
 Unless you are 100% SURE you are on the correct website, NEVER enter any information.
 If you are ever unsure, contact the company requesting information using a method you are familiar with and trust.

 4. How does one spell "PayPal"?